The Safe System approach is the most effective way of considering and responding to fatal and serious casualty crash risks on a network.

 The Safe System is based on well-established safety principles — of known tolerance of the human body to crash forces, speed thresholds for managing crash impact energies to survivable levels, and the capacities of vehicles and forgiving infrastructure to reduce crash impact energy transfers to humans.

 A focus on key crash types occurring on a network helps to identify the role and intervention options for each Safe System element.
-The emphasis is on reducing fatalities and serious injuries rather than the number of overall crashes.

 System-wide intervention strategies are required to avoid fatal and serious injury crash outcomes, including emergency medical care for crash victims.